 PEEING AFTER SEX

 This is a complete myth!
 We realize that some students don’t understand the anatomy of the female body.
 The urethra and the vaginal opening are two different areas.
 Urinating after sex does not prevent pregnancy and STDs because the urethra is the tube that carries urine from the bladder out of the body rather than the vaginal opening.
-Therefore, urinating will not flush sperm out of the vagina.
+Therefore, urinating will not flush all sperm out of the vagina.

 PULLING OUT EARLY